 For sure, the Waitaki Valley is an awesome road trip destination but also a geologist’s dream!
 You can visit each site of interest by following the self-guided Vanished World Trail, which you can pick up at the Vanished World Centre, Duntroon.
 We’ve selected the highlights in our list below.

 These towering pinnacles are definitely worth the detour from the highway.
 There isn’t any marked walking track, so just enjoy exploring the area and getting some awesome photos of the braided Ahuriri River, complete with blooming lupins during the spring/summer.
 The private land requires a NZ$5 fee per car.

-Location: 10km out of Omarama.
+Location: 10km (6 miles) out of Omarama.
 Turn off the State Highway 83 onto Quailburn Road and then onto the unsealed Henburn Road.

 2. Maerewhenua Rock Art Site

 Carved into the limestone cliffs are historic Maori carvings, thought to be from the moa hunting period.

 Location: Signposted just south of State Highway 83, along Livingstone-Duntroon Road.

 Here lies a grassy field of unusual New Zealand farm animals: elephant rocks!
 The limestone outcrops come in different shapes maybe some look like elephants with a lot of imagination which makes climbing them hard to resist.
 The location was used during the filming of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe where the White Witch bowed before Aslan.
 See more 20 Crazy Rock Formations in New Zealand.